 - Childbirth Injuries – This refers to injuries that a doctor causes during the delivery of a newborn, including brain injuries and fractured bones.

-Medical Malpractice Evidence
+What is Medical Malpractice Evidence in New York

 In order to prove negligence, claimants must provide medical malpractice evidence that would meet the legal standard, including: